netxms/netxms-doc/user/topology.rst

 It is possible to find location of any known IP address in the network.
 To do this, select :menuselection:`Tools --> Find IP address`.
 Results of a search will be displayed in the same results view.
-It is not necessary that node with given IP address be managed by NetXMS server, but if it is, appropriate details will be displayed.
+It is not necessary that node with given IP address be managed by |product_name| server, but if it is, appropriate details will be displayed.